Academic Software Matrix

 The University-supported Open Computer Labs, Express Labs, Lecture Rooms, Lecture Halls, and the Student Virtual Lab provide resources to students and faculty to achieve teaching and learning outcomes, while bridging the digital divide.

-Software available in University-supported spaces is deployed and maintained by Academic Technology Services (ATS) per the recommendation of the Faculty Advisory Committee on Technology (FACT), a subcommittee of the Academic Senate.
+Software available in University-supported spaces is deployed and maintained by the Division of Information Technology (DoIT) per the recommendation of the Faculty Advisory Committee on Technology (FACT), a subcommittee of the Academic Senate.

-The following documents list the proposed software for the 2023-2024 academic year:
+The following documents list the approved software for the 2023-2024 academic year:

 If there is a software package you believe would be beneficial to the purpose of these teaching and learning spaces, please contact your college’s FACT representative.